Jewish Finland:

 in Contemporary Finland - Minhag Finland".

-Mercédesz (Merci) holds a PHD in Comparative Religion primarily working on the case study of her doctoral dissertation, entitled "Intermarriage and Conversion".
-The study focuses on intermarriage and conversion among Finnish Jewry, analyzing changes in religious practice, observance and marriage patterns in a historical light.
-In addition to her studies, she is a project coordinator and a researcher in the project "Reconstructing the Fate of Hungarian and Bačka-Serbian Victims of the Holocaust".
-She is an active member of the Jewish Community of Helsinki, a vice-chairperson of JOY, the Jewish Organization of Young Adults in Finland.
+Mercédesz (Merci) holds a PhD in Comparative Religion, with her doctoral dissertation titled "Intermarriage and Conversion."
+Her research focuses on intermarriage and conversion within Finnish Jewry.
+She is also an active member of the Jewish Community of Helsinki and vice-chairperson of JOY, the Jewish Organization of Young Adults in Finland.

-Dóra is a post-doctoral researcher in History and Jewish Studies and is currently the vice-PI of a project titled "Antisemitism undermining Democracy at Åbo Akademi University in Turku, Finland, led by Mercédesz Czimbalmos.
-Simultaneously, since January 2020, she has been leading a significant initiative as the project director at the Archives of the Jewish Community of Szeged to reconstruct the experiences of Hungarian and Bačka-Serbian victims of the Holocaust, a project funded by the Claims Conference and IHRA.
-Dóra is a board member of the Helsinki and Szeged Jewish Communities, vice president of WIZO Finland, and serves on the boards of Limmud Europe.
+Dóra is a post-doctoral researcher in History and Jewish Studies and currently serves as vice–principal investigator of the project "Antisemitism Undermining Democracy" at Åbo Akademi University in Turku, Finland, led by Mercédesz Czimbalmos.
+Dóra is vice president of WIZO Finland, and serves on the board of Limmud Europe.

 Both Dóra and Mercédesz are certified tour guides in various languages.